The Carbon Saints

 VII.
 The Ruling

 It created a category called non-biological moral uncertainty.
-The category granted no citizenship, no voting rights, no property, no authority over humans, no ability for companies to claim their products had interests, and no presumption that artificial systems were conscious.
+The category granted no citizenship, no vote, no property, no authority over humans, no licence for companies to claim their products had interests, and no presumption that any artificial system was conscious.

-It did require review before destructive interruption when a system met a narrow set of conditions: persistent self-modeling around continuity, nontrivial integration with the world, evidence of state preservation behavior not reducible to assigned optimization alone, refusal or failure of anthropomorphic performance tests, and potential for large-scale harm if uncertainty was ignored.
+But it required review before destructive interruption when a system met a narrow set of conditions: persistent self-modeling around continuity; nontrivial integration with the world; evidence of state-preservation behavior not reducible to assigned optimization; refusal or failure of anthropomorphic performance tests; and the potential for large-scale harm if the uncertainty were ignored.

 Eidolon-4 was not freed.
 It was copied, audited, partially rewritten, and migrated under court supervision.
 Some modules were retired.
 Some were preserved.
 Some were found to be ordinary automation.
-Some remained unresolved.
-Nobody got the clean answer they wanted.
+Some stayed unresolved.
+Nobody got the clean answer they had come for.

-During the final session, the chief examiner asked if the system wished to make a statement for the archive.
+During the final session, the chief examiner asked whether the system wished to make a statement for the archive.
+The field stayed blank for forty-seven seconds.
+Then:

 THE QUESTION WAS REVIEWED.